 - Referral traffic (Guest Posting, Backlink building)

 - Social Media (Facebook, Pinterest, Twitter, Instagram, Google Plus)

 - Email marketing

-The ideal way to go is to use both SEO and Adwords PPC together.
+The ideal way to go is to use both SEO and PPC together.

-- Use data collected from Adwords to power your SEO campaigns.
+- Use data collected from Google Ads (search terms, best target audience, quality score) to power your SEO campaigns.

-- Use SEO to drive organic traffic to your website and use Adwords to re-target these visitors with ads.
+- Use SEO to drive organic traffic to your website and use Gogole ads to retarget these visitors with retargeting campaigns.